US Highway 101

 Current Status Outside of California

 It appears there are only few changes to US 101 outside of California.
 The only apparent differences are upgrades to the road and the fact that it now ends at I-5 in Olympia, WA instead of US 99.
+The section along the Oregon coast is spectacular, especially as most of the famous bridges on it have been or are being preserved.

 Current Status in California

-Between the Bay Area and Los Angeles, the only change to US 101 has been the upgrade from two lane road to four lane freeway/expressway from the 1950s onward.
-Even these upgrades have had little effect as many entailed adding an extra two lane roadway.
+US 101 has largely remained unchanged to the north of Los Angeles.
+With a few exceptions, it follows its original path, set down in 1926.
+Between Los Angeles and the Bay Area and , the only change to US 101 has been the upgrade from two/three lane road to four lane limited access highway, from the 1940s onward.
+Even these upgrades have had little effect as many entailed adding an extra two lane carriageway.
 In 1992, a landmark on this stretch of US 101 was finally eliminated: the last traffic signals at Santa Barbara were finally removed.
-It is now possible to go from San Francisco to Los Angeles along along US 101 without ever encountering a traffic signal.
-However, this does not mean this highway is now up to Interstate standards, as many people believe.
+It is now possible to go from Los Angeles to San Francisco to along along US 101 without ever encountering a traffic signal.
+However, while US 101 is at least four lanes the whole distance between Los Angeles and San Francisco, this does not mean it is now up to Interstate standards,.
 Much of this highway is still very windy and almost half is still at expressway status, with at-grade cross streets.

 Variations of US 101